How to become a Chartered Accountant (CA)

 The CA qualification is exceptional.
 It’s a prestigious and internationally respected qualification that will provide you with the knowledge, skills and values to be highly regarded and sought-after business professional.

 The CA qualification is comprised of professional study and relevant practical experience.
 To study for the CA qualification, you must meet ICAS' entry requirements for your chosen route.
-Find out more information about the CA qualification and the qualification structure.

 Routes to becoming a Chartered Accountant (CA)